Revisiting the soft-hard separation in the transverse momentum spectra of $pp$ collisions: Acknowledgments

 \section{Acknowledgments}

 The authors wish to acknowledge insightful discussions with Prof. T.~Trainor.
-The research was supported by the Hungarian National Research, Development and Innovation Office (NKFIH) under the contract numbers 2025-1.1.5-NEMZ\_KI-2025-00005, 2025-1.1.5-NEMZ\_KI-2025-00013, NKFIH NEMZ\_KI-2022-00058 and 2024-1.2.5-TET-2024-00022, the FuSe COST Action CA-24101 as well as the Wigner Scientific Computing Laboratory and the HUN-REN Wigner Cloud.
-Support for this work has been received from the Mexican National Council of Humanities, Sciences and Technologies CONAHCYT under Grant No. CBF-2025-I-173.
+The research was supported by the Hungarian National Research, Development and Innovation Office (NKFIH) under the contract numbers NKKP ADVANCED\_25-153456, 2025-1.1.5-NEMZ\_KI-2025-00005, 2025-1.1.5-NEMZ\_KI-2025-00013, NKFIH NEMZ\_KI-2022-00058 and 2024-1.2.5-TET-2024-00022, the FuSe COST Action CA-24101 as well as the Wigner Scientific Computing Laboratory and the HUN-REN Wigner Cloud.
+Support for this work has been received from the Mexican Secretary of Science, Humanities, Technology and Innovation SECIHTI under Grant No. CBF-2025-I-173, and from DGAPA--UNAM under the Grant PAPIIT No. IA103626.